 What is Affidavit of Support?

-It is a legal contract between a sponsor or petitioner and the U.S. government.
+Affidavit of Support serves as a legal contract between a petitioner and the U.S. government.

-The sponsor promises to support the intending immigrant in case he/she is unable to financially support themselves after immigrating to the U.S.
+The petitioner promises to support the intending immigrant in case he/she is unable to financially support themselves after immigrating to the U.S.

 The form is required to ensure the immigrant does not become a “public charge.”

-If the petitioner’s income is not enough to support the intending immigrant, a joint sponsor may submit Form I-864 to sponsor the intending immigrant.
+If the petitioner’s income is not enough to support the beneficiary, a joint sponsor may submit Form I-864 to sponsor the intending immigrant.

 A joint sponsor does not necessarily have to be related to the petitioning sponsor or the intending immigrant.